Last updated February 2024.

-‘We’, ‘Us’ and ‘Our’ means Togetherall Limited, a company registered in England and Wales under company number 06227377, with a registered office at 36-38 Whitefriars Street, London, EC4Y 8BQ.
+The controller responsible for your personal data is Togetherall Limited, a company registered in England and Wales under company number 06227377, with a registered office at 27 Old Gloucester Street, London, England, WC1N 3AX (“We”, “Us” “Our”).

-“You”, “Your”, “Yourself”, “You’ve” means the: (i) Members and other individual end users that access Our Site, requests or receive any of Our services and/or interact with Us by any means (email, phone, etc.); and (ii) the staff of Our customers (“Customers”) that interact with Us for the purpose of managing the services We provide to the Customer (“Customer’s Users)”.
+“You”, “Your”, “Yourself”, means the: (i) the Members and other individuals that access Our Site, requests or receive any of Our services and/or interact with Us by any means (email, phone, etc.); and (ii) the admin users and representatives of our Customers (“Admin Users”).

 Call Us on +44(0)203 405 6196

-Our main aim in providing The Wall is to provide a safe place for Members to share their thoughts, feelings and discussions with others in a confidential environment, where Your anonymity is respected.
+Our main goal is to enable a safe Community for Members to give and receive support while being able to share their thoughts, feelings and discussions with others in a confidential environment.

 We use appropriate administrative, physical and technical safeguards to protect Your Personal Data from loss or theft, unauthorised access, use or disclosure, or modification or destruction.
 For example, We train Our personnel to protect Your privacy and require them to comply with Our policies and procedures that protect Your Personal Data.
 In addition, We limit access to Your Personal Data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process Your Personal Data on Our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected Personal Data breach.
 We use computing systems in secure facilities to store Your Personal Data in an encrypted form.
-Data between our servers and a client browser is transferred via HTTPS/TLS.
-This means that Your Personal Data is encrypted between the device and Our external host storage.
+The Personal Data is also encrypted whenever it is transferred between Our servers and Your device.
+This is because Our website uses https, which means the data is protected by ‘transport layer security’ when it is transferred.

-We use best practice in the development of Togetherall to ensure that data minimisation principles are met.
-We only collect Personal Data We actually need for Our specified purposes.
+We use good industry practice in the development of Togetherall’s systems to ensure that data minimisation principles are met.
+We only collect Personal Data We need for Our specified purposes.
 We ensure that Personal Data is adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.
+We include role-based permissions for users of Our platform to ensure they can only access information required for their role.
 We have controls and processes in place to challenge, assess and review current and proposed changes to data processing.

-1. Registration Data: We process the following registration data;
+1. Registration Data: We collect the following data when You register for Togetherall:

-3. Technical and Location Data: We will collect and store Members time zone and country upon registration, then all relevant IP addresses to Members and other end users accessing the Site along with their login data, browser type and version, operating system and platform, and other technology on the devices they use to access Our Site.
+4. Technical Data: We will collect and store Members’ time zone and country upon registration, then all relevant IP addresses to Members and other end users accessing the Site along with their login data, browser type and version, operating system and platform, and other technology on the devices they use to access Our Site.

-Information posted whilst using Our Site for example within Bricks, Talkabouts, Journals or Courses (refer to Our definitions section at the start of this document) sessions, subject to Your privacy settings or when You interact with Us including by phone and email.
+5. Member Content Data: We process Personal data posted whilst using Our Site for example within Bricks, Talkabouts, Journals, Courses or Self Assessments (refer to Our definitions section at the end of this document).

-5. Membership Data: Personal Data You provide to us, when You request access to Our services through Your insurance provider, Your university, college or employer or the organisation who referred You to Our service, to ensure eligibility.
+6. Membership Data: this means Personal Data You provide to Us or is provided to Us when You request access or agree to use Our services through Your insurance provider, Your university, college or employer, health care professional or the organisation who put you in touch with Us or referred You to Our service to ensure eligibility or to be used as a reference.

-Where We need to collect Personal Data by law, or under the terms of a contract We have with You, and You fail to provide that data when requested, We may not be able to perform the contract We have or are trying to enter into with You (for example, to provide You with Our services).
-In this case, We may have to cancel a service You have with Us, but We will notify You if this is the case at the time.
+Where We need to collect Personal Data by law, or under the terms of Our contract with You, or to provide the Services, and You fail to provide that data when requested, We may not be able to perform the contract We have or are trying to enter into with You or the Services.
+In this case, We may have to cancel or suspend a Service.
+We will notify You if this is the case at the time.

 We will only use Your Personal Data when the law allows Us to.
 Most commonly, We will use Your Personal Data in the following circumstances:

 We have set out below, in a table format, a description of all the ways We plan to use Your Personal Data, and which of the legal bases We rely on to do so.
-We have also identified what Our legitimate interests are where appropriate.
-Should the purpose for which We will use Your Personal Data change, and consent is Our lawful basis for processing, You will be informed and consent re-obtained.
+We have also identified what Our legitimate interests are, where appropriate.
+Should the purpose for which We will use Your Personal Data change, We will inform you.

-Note that We may process Your Personal Data for more than one lawful ground depending on the specific purpose for which We are using Your data.
-Please contact Us if You need details about the specific legal ground We are relying on to process Your Personal Data where more than one ground has been set out in the table below.
+Note that We may process Your Personal Data for more than one lawful basis depending on the specific purpose for which We are using Your Personal Data.
+Please contact Us if You need details about the specific legal basis We are relying on to process Your Personal Data where more than one basis has been set out in the table below.

 (a) Registration Data